-3.3 Persons need not be members of ASIS&T to be eligible.
+3.3 Nominees need not be members of ASIS&T to be eligible for the award.

 3.4 Those who have received the Award of Merit are not eligible for this award.

-4.1 The ASIS&T Award for Research in Information Science is sponsored by the Society-at-Large and is administered by the Awards & Honors Committee.
+4.1 The ASIS&T Award for Research in Information Science is sponsored by the Association-at-Large and is administered by the Awards & Honors Committee.